shashanknow-zz/LeadParser/README.md

 3. json
 4. re
 5. os
+Make sure you pip install all the above packages (some of them are pre-installed).

 How To Run:
 1. Download LeadParser directory containing 'Data', 'Main', 'Output' & 'Test' directories.